Thomas McKenzie (priest): Early life and education

 McKenzie was born in 1971 in the Texas panhandle and raised in Canyon.
-Although he grew up in a non-religious family, he converted to Christianity while participating in an Episcopal campus ministry while a student at the University of Texas at Austin.
+Although he attended an Episcopal Church growing up, his family was non-religious.
+He had a conversion experience while participating in an Episcopal campus ministry while a student at the University of Texas at Austin.
 After graduating, he completed seminary at Trinity Episcopal School for Ministry and was ordained in the Episcopal Diocese of Pittsburgh in 1998.
 McKenzie was married to Laura, and they had two children.

 Ordained ministry

 McKenzie began his ministry as assistant rector of St. Bartholomew's Episcopal Church in Nashville.
 In 2003, a few years after he became a priest, the Episcopal Church consecrated the openly gay Gene Robinson as a bishop, triggering what would become known as the Anglican realignment.
 McKenzie joined 14 priests in the Episcopal Diocese of Tennessee in signing a public statement that condemned the church's action in consecrating Robinson.
 "Certainly, the actions of the General Convention were schismatic and fractured our national denomination," he said to The Tennessean.
 "We're hoping to be able to respond in a creative and constructive way to their destructive action."

 McKenzie left the Episcopal Church and joined the Anglican Mission in the Americas (AMiA), through which he planted Church of the Redeemer in Nashville in 2004.
 Redeemer grew, less from disaffected Episcopalians and more from evangelical Christians without a background in Anglicanism.
 In 2009, McKenzie was champion of the formation of the Anglican Church in North America (ACNA), of which the AMiA was a founding member.
 In 2012, after the AMiA had partially withdrawn from the ACNA and several AMiA bishops left their canonical residence in the Anglican Church of Rwanda, McKenzie and Redeemer remained affiliated with the Rwandan church until transferring into the Anglican Diocese of Pittsburgh.
 Redeemer grew to have several hundred people in attendance and planted "daughter" churches in the Nashville area.

-Within the ACNA, McKenzie was known as a champion for women in ordained ministry.
-He introduced author Tish Harrison Warren and her family to the Anglican tradition and mentored her during her ordination process.
+Within the ACNA, McKenzie introduced author Tish Harrison Warren and her family to the Anglican tradition and mentored her during her ordination process.